The Netflix drama Adolescence has emerged as the frontrunner for the 2026 Bafta TV and Craft awards.

 Amandaland is the most-nominated comedy show with four nods.

-The BBC received the most nominations of all broadcasters, with 73 nods, followed by Netflix and Sky with 28 nominations each, and Channel 4 with 25.
+The BBC received the most nominations of all broadcasters, with 73 nods, followed by Netflix with 29, Sky with 28, and Channel 4 with 25 nominations.

 Jane Millichip, CEO of Bafta, said: “2025 [was] an exceptional year for television, reflected in 124 nominated programmes that highlight the strength and originality of British storytelling.
 From powerful documentaries and standout comedy to homegrown drama and the international series that captured global attention, this year’s nominees demonstrate a medium at its creative peak.
 It’s especially exciting to see so many first-time performance nominees, showcasing the vibrant new talent shaping the future of our industry.”